-✓ Meet with your advisor to plan a potential program of study (POS) based upon your career goals
+\checkmark Meet with your advisor to plan a potential program of study (POS) based upon your career goals

-Spring Semester of Year #1
+Spring Semester of First Year

 ✓ January/February: Finalize your Program of Study (POS) and communicate the final plan to your advisor via meeting or email.
 (The Graduate School will not allow students to enroll for following-semester classes if they are close to exceeding the maximum credits allowable without a POS approved and on file in their office - so meet with your advisor before registration for summer and fall courses opens).
 The University uses the online DegreeWorks program to complete and file programs of study.
-Trainings are made available to students regularly during the fall and spring semesters.
-Look for emails from ASU regarding advising and using the DegreeWorks system.
+Trainings in how to use these programs are made available to students regularly during the fall and spring semesters.
+Look for emails from App State regarding advising and using the DegreeWorks system.
 The POS planning form can help you as you think about your program of study, and is available online at: http://bulletin.appstate.edu/content.php?catoid=10&navoid=518